-Since we have parallel corpora consisting of only $\langle \mathbf{f}, \mathbf{e} \rangle$ pairs, we can learn the parameters for this model using EM and treating \mathbf{a} as a latent variable.
-However, to combat
+Since we have parallel corpora consisting of only $\langle \mathbf{f}, \mathbf{e} \rangle$ pairs, we can learn the parameters for this model using EM and treating $\mathbf{a}$ as a latent variable.
+However, to combat data sparsity in the alignment probability, we must make some further simplifying assumptions.
+By letting the probability of an alignment depend only on the position of the previous aligned word we capture a valuable insight (namely, words that are nearby in the source language will tend to be nearby in the target language), and our model acquires the structure of an HMM [150]:

-14In the original presentation of statistical lexical translation models, a special null word is added to the source sentences, which permits words to be inserted 'out of nowhere'.
+&lt;sup>14In the original presentation of statistical lexical translation models, a special null word is added to the source sentences, which permits words to be inserted 'out of nowhere'.
 Since this does not change any of the important details of training, we omit it from our presentation for simplicity.

-This model can be trained using the forward-backward algorithm described in the previous section, summing over all settings of a, and the best alignment for a sentence pair can be found using the Viterbi algorithm.
+This model can be trained using the forward-backward algorithm described in the previous section, summing over all settings of $\mathbf{a}$ , and the best alignment for a sentence pair can be found using the Viterbi algorithm.